google-research-datasets/QED/README.md

 QED is a linguistically principled framework for explanations in question answering.
 As presented in the paper, given a question and a passage, QED represents an explanation of the answer as a combination of discrete, human-interpretable steps:
 1. **sentence selection** := identification of a sentence implying an answer to the question
-2. **refential equality** := identification of noun phrases in the question and the answer sentence that refer to the same thing
+2. **referential equality** := identification of noun phrases in the question and the answer sentence that refer to the same thing
 3. **predicate entailment** := confirmation that the predicate in the sentence entails the predicate in the question once referential equalities are abstracted away.

 Here's a simple example:<br>